narzac/narzac.github.io/_posts/programming/2013-11-19-estimated-reading-time-with-jekyll.md

 tags: jekyll liquid
 ---

-Long story short, I have decided to keep a blog and have wanted to inform the potential readers on how much time It is going to take to read the post.
+Long story short, I have decided to keep a blog and have wanted to inform the potential readers on how much time It will take to read a particular post.
- Since I use jekyll & github to manage my static web site, i wanted to solve the problems i stumbled upon, with the tools jekyll provide as much as possible.
+ Since I use jekyll & github to manage my static web site, i've wanted to solve the problems i stumbled upon, with the tools jekyll provide as much as possible.
- After going through the [documentation](http://jekyllrb.com/docs/home/), I have seen that, liquid is particularly powerful and googled it, read the Shopify's liquid [wiki](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) and come up with the following solution.
+ After going through the [documentation](http://jekyllrb.com/docs/home/), I have seen that, liquid is a particularly powerful template engine and have googled it, read through the Shopify's liquid [wiki](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) and have come up with the following solution.
 Hope this can save you some time.

 {% highlight text %}